How to use the command 'kscreen-doctor' (with examples)

 Example output:

-Rotation of output 1 set to right.
+Setting rotation of output 1 to right (90 degrees).

-Use case 3: Set the scale of a display output
+Use case 3: Set the scale of a display output with an ID of HDMI-2 to 2 (200%)

 Code: